X950G Ultra HD 120Hz Smart LED/LCD TV

 It’s time to kick off the 2019 TV review season, and first on deck is Sony’s brand new XBR950G.
 This display is part of the company’s premium family of LED/LCD TVs which also consists of the XBR850G and XBR900G.
 The 950G will be available in 55”, 75”, 85” and a 65” model which is the focus of this review.

 Design and Features

 The design of the X950G is very similar to last year’s excellent X900F.
 In fact, upon a closer look, they are almost identical.
 With that said, the 950G is a beautifully crafted display that is aesthetically pleasing and should satisfy most consumers looking for a TV that fits nicely with their room décor.

-Build quality of the 950G is quite good and well constructed even though the back panel is made of plastic, as is the case with most TVs today, yet it still provides a sense of quality.
-The TV’s stand (feet) are made of metal and plastic; I found that the feet offered very good stability as I gently rocked the panel back-and-forth as I typically do to test how well the stand supports the TV panel.
+The build quality of the 950G is quite good and well constructed even though the back panel is made of plastic, as is the case with most TVs today, yet it still provides a sense of quality.
+The TV’s stand (feet) are made of metal and plastic; I found that the feet offered very good stability as I gently rocked the panel back and forth as I typically do to test how well the stand supports the TV panel.

 The bezel that surrounds the TV screen is almost razor-thin and doesn’t call much attention to itself, yet adds to the overall attractiveness of the TV.
 The display screen has a semi-gloss finish and handles room reflections quite well, which means you should not have any issues viewing this TV in a bright room.

 Remote control – I really enjoyed using the remote supplied with this TV and in my opinion is an improvement upgrade over the previous model.
 The new remote’s design and silver finish give it a classier and more impressive look.
 The remote offers a sleek and slender design with an intuitive and user-friendly button layout.
 In actual use, the remote fits comfortably in my hand and functioned as expected which allowed me to operate the TV with ease.
 The remote is not backlit.

 XBR65X950G key features: